Azure-Samples/communication-services-web-calling-hero/README.md

 # Group Calling Sample

-This is a sample application to show how the ACS Calling Web SDK can be used to build a group calling experience.
+This is a sample application to show how the Azure Communication Services Calling Web SDK can be used to build a group calling experience.
 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
 Powering this front-end is a C# web application powered by ASP.NET Core to connect this application with Azure Communication Services.